razkar-studio/razkar-studio/README.md

 - I like making random stuff that comes up on my mind as "cool"
 - I'm currently learning Rust and Bevy for game development.
 - I'm currently working on a game!

+- Other than games, I also like making libraries that use zero external dependencies!
+- I don't like bad READMEs.
+- I am NOT suicidal, nor am I (this one is arguable) a masochist.
+- Thanks for checking me out!

+Cheers, RazkarStudio